Free and frank advice underpins our system of government.

 Read more here from commentators and experts on free and frank advice in New Zealand.

-Find here the Head of the Policy Profession’s speech to the Institute of Public Administration New Zealand in August 2016 on Mastering the art of free and frank advice.
+A speech from the former Head of the Policy Profession to the Institute of Public Administration New Zealand.

 To what extent can and should public servants expect their advice to ministers to remain confidential?
-Read the Head of the Policy Profession and Peter Boshier’s co-authored article Free and frank advice and the Official Information Act from the May 2018 Policy Quarterly.
+Read this article by the former Head of the Policy Profession and Peter Boshier from the May 2018 Policy Quarterly.

-You may also like to check out Developing quality policy advice for Cabinet Office’s guidance on the role of free and frank advice in developing quality Cabinet papers.
+Cabinet Office’s guidance on the role of free and frank advice in developing quality Cabinet papers.